serverless/serverless-python-requirements/README.md

 ## Poetry support :sparkles::pencil::sparkles:
-NOTE: Only poetry version 1 supports the required `export` command for this feature.
-As of the point this feature was added, poetry 1.0.0 was in preview and requires that poetry is installed with the --preview flag.

-TL;DR Install poetry with the `--preview` flag.

 If you include a `pyproject.toml` and have `poetry` installed instead of a `requirements.txt` this will use `poetry export --without-hashes -f requirements.txt` to generate them.
 It is fully compatible with all options such as `zip` and
 `dockerizePip`.
 If you don't want this plugin to generate it for you, set the following option: